analogpixel/til/til/git-detect-in-repo.md

-# Detect if you are in git repo
+# Git Detect if you are in git repo

 ```bash
   if  git rev-parse --git-dir > /dev/null 2>&1; then